kdalanon/LLM-AutoHotkey-Assistant/README.md

 This is also applicable to all the values inside the `prompts` array, such as `promptName`, `menuText`, `systemPrompt`, etc.

 > [!TIP]
 > Feeling overwhelmed by the number of models to choose from?
 Take a look at [OpenRouter.ai's ranking page](https://openrouter.ai/rankings) to discover the best models for each task.
-You can also find model benchmarks across various models at [LiveBench.ai](https://livebench.ai/#/).
+You can also find benchmarks across various models at [LiveBench.ai](https://livebench.ai/#/).

 ##### Auto Router